nverba/pikaday-angular/README.md

 ```HTML
 <input pikaday="myPickerObject">
 ```
-You now have access to all of Pikaday's functions, such as `myPickerObject.getDate()`.
+You now have access to Pikaday's functions via the named scope model `myPickerObject`.

 #### Config

-Any of Pikaday's options can be passed as a string* to an attribute, the directive takes care of coercing the value to the proper type.
+Any of Pikaday's options can be passed to an attribute, the directive takes care of coercing the value to the proper type*.
-<sub>*With the exception of callback function references.</sub>
+<sub>*With the exception of expressions, which are bound to callbacks. see: [Functions](#functions) </sub>
 ```HTML
 <input pikaday="myPickerObject" number-of-months="2">
 ```

 #### Global config

-You can set a global config* object for all pickers by creating a `pikadayConfigProvider` module.
+Optionally, provide a global config* object for all pickers by creating a `pikadayConfigProvider`.
 <sub>*In-line attributes override global configs.</sub>

 ```JS